fragglet/boring/README.md

-*Eluhgunt* is a CSS stylesheet designed intended for publishing nice-looking essays.
+*Boring* is a CSS stylesheet designed intended for publishing nice-looking essays.
 It's intended to be pretty minimalistic and use some nice fonts.